Australia

 Employees and holders of certain investments must quote their income tax file number to their employer and/or relevant financial institution if they wish to prevent tax from being withheld (at the top marginal rate) on income paid to them.
 In addition, a tax file number is required to be quoted to employers to prevent tax from being withheld in respect of discounts received with respect to shares and rights/options acquired under an employee share scheme (see Equity compensation under the Income determination section for more information).

 A non-final WHT applies to the gross proceeds of the sale of Australian real property or indirect Australian real property interests (broadly, interests of at least 10% held in an Australian entity, whose majority of assets consist of Australian real property), subject to certain exceptions.
-The current rate of withholding is 12.5% (proposed to increase to 15% from 1 January 2025).
-One of the main exceptions is in relation to the sale of real property with a market value of less than AUD 750,000 (proposed to be reduced to nil from 1 January 2025) or when the transaction occurs on an approved stock exchange.
+The rate of withholding for contracts entered into from 1 January 2025 is 15% (previously 12.5%).
+The exception in relation to the sale of real property with a market value of less than AUD 750,000 no longer applies in relation to contracts entered into from 1 January 2025.
+An exception applies in relation to indirect Australian real property interests when the transaction occurs on an approved stock exchange.
 There is also no withholding when the vendor disposes of either:

 The rate of withholding can also be varied.